 Changing a basic lock yourself can be possible on some standard doors, and the main reason people try it is to save labor cost.
 In simple situations, that may work.
 The problem is that many doors are not as simple as they look.
 A slightly misaligned strike, a frame that has shifted over time, an incorrect backset, or hardware that does not match the existing prep can make a DIY job much more frustrating than expected.

-Professional locksmith service helps reduce those risks.
+Savvy locksmith helps reduce those risks.
 A locksmith checks the whole opening, not only the lock.
-That includes the frame, hinges, latch engagement, and compatibility of the replacement hardware.
+That includes the frame, latch, hinges engagement, and compatibility of the replacement hardware.
 This matters because many lock problems are partly caused by the door itself.
 Replacing the lock without addressing those issues can leave you with a brand-new lock that still feels rough or unreliable.

-Professional service is even more valuable with mortise locks, commercial entries, and smart lock systems.
+Professional service is even more valuable with mortise locks, commercial entries, and smart locks.
 These require more than basic tools and guesswork.
 They require knowing how the opening is supposed to work and how to correct the small issues that affect long-term performance.
 Another benefit is warranty coverage.
-Our qualifying work includes a 6-month warranty on parts and labor, which gives customers added confidence after installation.
+Our qualifying work includes a warranty for 6-month, which gives customers added confidence after installation.

 Brands We Commonly Service